- Childhood trauma: Lifelong consequences of adverse childhood experiences

 Research indicates that certain personality traits and mental health issues of the parents significantly contribute to the increased probability of behavioral problems and mental illness in their children.

 The behavioral manifestations of mental illnesses can be very confusing for a child.
 He might not be able to understand why his schizophrenic mother has hallucinations and delusions.
 A mother with bipolar disorder might always take the child by surprise and her ever changing moods might result in a confused and unstable personality in her child.
-Similarly, a mother with anxiety disorder might end up shouting at the child without any logical reason, leaving him wonder what actually angered his mother.
+Similarly, a mother with anxiety disorder might end up shouting at the child without any logical reason, leaving him wondering what actually angered his mother.

-It is worth noting that not every child is impacted by the maternal mental illness in the same way.
+It is worth noting that not every child is impacted by maternal mental illness in the same way.
 The way a child responds to the mental health issues of his parent depends on the following factors: